ma-laforge/InspectDR.jl/README.md

  - Does not yet support many axis scales.
  - Does not yet render plot data in separate thread (will improve interactive experience with large datasets).
  - Mouse events currently function even outside data area (a bit odd).
+ - Mouse cursor does not change as user switches mousemodes (ex: drag icon, cross-hairs, ...).
+ - Smith plots are not yet constrained to square aspect ratios.

 ### Compatibility